pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 ```

-Example call:
+- Example call:

 ```
 `PubnubSubsystem->SubscribeToChannel("MyChannel");
 `
 ```

-### Usage in Blueprints and C++

 ## Grant token

-##### Requires Access Manager add-on
+Requires Access Manager add-on
-Enable Access Manager on your key in the Admin Portal.

-##### Requires Secret Key authentication
+Requires Secret Key authentication
-Initialize the admin SDK instance with a Secret Key.

-GrantToken generates a time-limited authorization token with:
+Generates an authorization token with TTL, AuthorizedUser, and permissions across:
-- TTL
+- Channels
-- AuthorizedUser
+- ChannelGroups
-- Permissions for: Channels, ChannelGroups, Uuids
+- Uuids (users' object metadata)

-Only the AuthorizedUser can use the token until TTL expires; unauthorized/invalid requests return 403.
+Only the AuthorizedUser can use the token.
+Unauthorized or invalid token returns 403.

-Permissions per resource:
+Permissions
 - Channels: read, write, get, manage, update, join, delete
 - ChannelGroups: read, manage
 - Uuids: get, update, delete

-TTL:
-- Required; minutes until permissions expire.
+For mapping, see Manage Permissions with Access Manager v3.

+TTL
-- Max 43,200 (30 days).
+- Required, minutes, max 43,200 (30 days).
-- Recommended 10–60.

-Regex:
-- Specify permissions using regex patterns for resources.
+- Recommended: 10–60 minutes.
+- Renew before expiration.

+RegEx
+- Grant by patterns per resource type.

-Authorized User ID:
+Authorized User ID
-- Restrict tokens to a single AuthorizedUser to prevent impersonation.
+- Restrict token to a single client.
+If not set, any userId can use the token.

 ### Method(s)